VectorInstitute/nano-vectordb-rs/docs/src/basics.md

 Besides these core components, there are several other techniques and tools used to build scalable and reliable vector databases such as sharding, replication, multi-tenancy, etc.
+We will not go into these details, since we are focusing on the basics.